jhur628/05-Homework-WorkDayPlanner/README.md

 ## Description

-I made a Work Day Planner.
+I made a Work Day Planner to help organize the work day.

 When the page is loaded, the current day is displayed.